 Areas of Application

-AXRY-NGS (NGS-SBI) bearings are designed for applications requiring high load-capacity, ultra-precise and play-free high-speed bearings.
+AXRY-NGS (NGS-SBI) bearings are suitable for applications requiring high load-capacity, ultra-precise and play-free high-speed bearings.
 Typical applications include:

 • Vertical lathes

-To fully leverage the advantages of the NGS series, the design of the adjacent construction is also important.
-The entire system of the axis must be considered, including lubrication, cooling, heat flow, and the components themselves, to achieve optimal results.
+To fully exploit the advantages of the NGS series, the design of the adjacent construction is also important.
+The entire system of the axis must be considered, including lubrication, cooling, heat flow, and the components themselves, in order to achieve optimal results.

 Accuracy Requirements

-For higher accuracy requirements, NGS and NGS-SBI series are available with tighter axial and radial runout tolerances.
+For higher accuracy requirements, the NGS and NGS-SBI series are available with tighter axial and radial runout accuracies.

-The inner ring and axial washer have identical axial runout characteristics.
+The inner ring and the axial washer have identical axial runout characteristics.

 AXRY 120-NGS (NGS-SBI) 3 3 1.5 1.5 - -